manju65char/insurance-web-application/README.md

 Insurace domain.

-This project front is based on simple HTML, CSS and Angular Js ad Backend is Java Spring Boot.
+This project frontend/webtier is based on simple HTML, CSS and Angular Js ad Backend is Java Spring Boot.

-In order to run the application use port 8081..
+In order to run the application use port 8081.